On sufficient conditions for spanning structures in dense graphs: Proof of the Lg

 As sketched before, we will prove \cref{lemma:lemma-for-H-balanced} by embedding $P_{k,q}$ into $C_{k, rt}$ appropriately and combining this with the given $\phi_1$.
 We will describe a process which finds a homomorphism from $P_{k,q}$ into $C_{k,rt}$ using a randomised algorithm.
-To explain the idea, suppose that vertices $p_1,\dots,p_s$ in $P_{k,q}$ have been embedded and $p_{s-k+2}, \dotsc, p_s$ was mapped on the vertex $c_{i-k+2}, \dotsc, c_i$ of $C_{k,rt}$.
-If we were simulating a simple random walk in the cycle, we would then like to map $p_{s+1}$ uniformly on $c_{i+1}$ or $c_{i-1}$, where the index computations are modulo $rt$.
+To explain the idea, suppose that we are in the middle of the embedding process, and suppose that vertices $p_1,\dots,p_s$ in $P_{k,q}$ have been embedded, and in particular $p_{s-k+2}, \dotsc, p_s$ were mapped on the vertices $c_{i-k+2}, \dotsc, c_i$ of $C_{k,rt}$.
+It is the turn to define the image of the next vertex $p_{s+1}$.
+If we were simulating a simple random walk in the cycle, we would then like to map $p_{s+1}$ uniformly on $c_{i+1}$ and $c_{i-1}$, where the index computations are modulo $rt$.
 When $k=2$, this is fine.
-But for $k>2$, we have to avoid the $k-1$ trailing vertices of $P_{k,q}$ in order to maintain the homomorphism property.
+But for $k>2$, this does not work, because $P_{k,q}$ and $C_{k, rt}$ are the $k$th powers of a path and cycle respectively, and so, we need that each $k$ consecutive vertices of $P_{k,q}$ are mapped to some $k$ vertices which are consecutive in $C_{k,rt}$.
+In short, we need to avoid the $k-1$ trailing vertices of $P_{k,q}$ when we embed $p_{s+1}$ in order to obtain a (partial) homomorphism.

 We achieve this by `looping around' the last $k-1$ vertices.
-This means we embed $p_{s+1}$ instead in a cluster chosen uniformly at random between $c_{i+1}$ or $c_{i-(k-1)}$.
+This means we embed $p_{s+1}$ instead in a vertex chosen uniformly at random between $c_{i+1}$ and $c_{i-(k-1)}$.
 In the latter case, we afterwards map $p_{s+2}, \dots , p_{s+k-2}$ deterministically to $c_{i-(k-2)}, \dots , c_{i-1}$, before doing the next random choice, and so on.
 We formalise this construction as follows.

 The above outlined algorithm can be modelled with a Markov chain $X = \{ X_i \}_{i \ge 1}$.
-The state space of $X$ is $\cX_{k,rt} = \{1,\dots,rt\} \times \{1,\dots,k-1\}$.
-The transition probabilities $P((a,b), (a',b'))$ for all $(a,b), (a',b') \in \{1,\dots,t\} \times \{1,\dots,k-1\}$ are given by
+The state space of $X$ is $\cX_{k,rt} := \{1,\dots,rt\} \times \{1,\dots,k-1\}$.
+The transition probabilities $P_{(a,b), (a',b')}$ for all $(a,b), (a',b') \in \{1,\dots,rt\} \times \{1,\dots,k-1\}$ are given by

 and $0$ otherwise (sums in the indices are always understood modulo $rt$ or $k-1$ so they make sense).
 To recover the intuition from the previous discussion, the reader should picture that the random walk will visit the $i$th vertex of the cycle at step $s$ whenever $X_s = (i,1)$ or whenever $b > 1$ and $X_s = (i + k + 1 - b, b)$.
-The second type of visits accounts for the described `loops' which are necessary to maintain the homomorphism property.
+The second type of visits accounts for the described `loops' which are necessary to maintain the fact that the current partial embedding is a partial homomorphism.

 For each $1 \leq j \leq k$, let $\cX_{k,rt}^{(j)} \subseteq \cX_{k, rt}$ consist of the tuples $(a,b)$ such that $a+b-1 \equiv j \bmod k$.
 The following lemma encapsulates the Markov-theoretic properties we need.